SmartDataAnalytics/RdfProcessingToolkit/docs/integrate/index.md

 Note, that this is **unsafe** and should be avoided in production, but it can be useful during development.

+### Example 5: Indexing Spatial Data

+Data that follows the GeoSPARQL standard can be indexed by providing the `--geoindex` option.
+The index will be automatically updated on the first query or update request that needs to access the data after any data modification.
+Statements that intrinsically do not rely on the spatial index, namely `LOAD`, `INSERT DATA` and `DELETE DATA` mark the spatial index as potentially dirty but do not trigger immediate index recreation.

+`rpt integrate --server --geoindex spatial-data.ttl`

 ## Embedded SPARQL Engines